 A resume headline is a phrase that highlights your value and qualities to show to the recruiters.
 A good resume headline allows recruiters to have a brief understanding of you as a candidate to see if you are a good potential fit for the job.

 You might have heard of a resume title, but there are differences between a resume title and a resume headline.
-A resume title is a statement or the name of your profession, whereas a resume headline can be longer and more detailed.
+The former is the statement or name of your profession, whereas the latter can be longer and more detailed.

 Examples of resume headline & title:

 A resume headline is a statement where you tell the recruiter directly about who you are.
 It is a phrase formed by a few words and should not be a full sentence.
-You can include your job title, years of experience, and skills/impressive achievements.
+You can include your job title, years of experience, and skills or impressive achievements.

 Usually, a resume headline is placed below your name right after your contact details.
 This helps the recruiter to be able to find it easily.
 Also, it is a summarized essence of your resume, so if located at the end of your resume, it will lose its purpose.